kcha0042/Leaf-V2/Onboarding.md

 ## Navigation

 Navigation is managed in stacks, a stack is made up of screen components.
-To create the UI for your account you must create an `LeafAccountUI` and set the `stacks` attribute to the stacks you have created, to add this account to the application you must add it to `LeafAppUserInterfaces`.
+To create the UI for your account you must call `createAccountUI()`, to add this account to the application you must add it to `LeafAppUserInterfaces`.

 ### Creating Screens